noreenwu/mflashcards/README.md

 ## Installation

-This project is being submitted through the github repo, located at https://github.com/noreenwu/flashcards.
-It should require only npm install and npm start to launch.
+This project is being submitted through a link to the github repo, located at https://github.com/noreenwu/mflashcards.
+To run the app, clone the repository and then, within that directory, run "yarn install" and "yarn start."
-However, there was an issue in my environment which required that I run "expo start -c" in order to import the "expo" libraries.

 This has been tested in an ios simulator and on an actual Android Pixel 3 via Expo.

 ## Implementation Notes